 The pub was strewn with rubble as well as the bodies of the wounded and the dead.
 Large blackened gashes ran along the wall opposite the two TRA agents.
 A wooden bar by the building’s stairwell burned viciously.
 In front of them, a single man stood amongst all the chaos, tall and bald and wrapped up in a ragged brown coat.
 Several eye-catching tattoos ran along the sides of the man’s exposed neck, visible membership of some gang.
 The fact that Husk didn’t know which at a glance meant that they must have been fairly small time.

 Lying across from the bald man was a woman so covered in burns and blood that anyone with half a brain would have pronounced her dead without a second thought.
 Despite this, she continued to move, propping herself up with one arm.
 Her other limb was little more than an uneven stump.

 “Come to die as well, have you?”
 The bald man crowed, leering at the two newcomers.
-His booming voice was comically overdone.
+His booming, overacted shout was almost comical.
 Husk would let himself have a laugh about it later.

 Spearhead didn’t reply, continuing the sprint forward toward the bald man.
-Husk’s comrade was wreathed in a swirling vortex, the furiously spinning helix pattern running over the big man’s arms and shoulders.
+Husk’s comrade was wreathed in a swirling vortex, the furiously spinning helix of compressed air running over the big man’s arms and shoulders.
 The air around him seemed to twist along with Spearhead’s Power.

 The brown-cloaked gangster raised a single finger, every movement of his body imperious and confident.
 A blazing orange star soared forth, howling toward Spearhead and igniting the ground it passed over.